Skip to content

 sslmode: require

-That's it!
+That's all!
 When you run a new workflow, results will be saved to this cloud database instead of your local file.

 Danger

-If you lab uses postgres, make sure you have extra database dependencies installed.
-For postgres, run the command:
+If your lab uses postgres, ensure you have the necessary database dependencies installed.
+For postgres, execute the command:

 conda install -n my_env -c conda-forge psycopg2